jnweaver/Weekly-Work-Log/README.md

 # Weekly Work Log

 Too often, a week passes by and I reflact back on it wondering what I actually accomplished.
-This log is my attempt to document where my job had taken me on a week-to-week basis.
+This log is my attempt to document where my job takes me on a week-to-week basis.

 ## July 21, 2014
 * Formulate strategy for migrations sites and apps off our current production VM to newer VMs; share with colleagues